 5. Payment terms

-In the event of a delay in acceptance on the part of the client, after 15 days have elapsed from the date of notification that the goods are ready for despatch, or available for collection, the remainder of the payment will become due.
+(2) In the case of default of acceptance by the customer, payment of the purchase price shall be due after 15 days from the date of notification that goods are ready to be shipped or collected.

 6. Reservation of title